Enhancing Retrieval-Augmented Large Language Models with Iterative Retrieval-Generation Synergy: Related Work

 In recent months, there has been a surge in LLM-powered applications, such as ChatGPT, Bing Chat, and CoPilot \cite{DBLP:journals/corr/abs-2107-03374}.
 While showing an unprecedented level of performance, LLMs are subject to the following limitations: (1) Due to a high demand for compute and data, it remains an open research question to continually update LLMs both efficiently and effectively \cite{DBLP:journals/corr/abs-2205-12393}; (2) LLMs also tend to hallucinate \cite{DBLP:journals/corr/abs-2303-08774}, i.e., generating plausible but non-factual texts.
 To alleviate these issues, there is a growing trend of augmenting LLMs with tools \cite{DBLP:journals/corr/abs-2302-07842,gou2023critic}, e.g., a code interpreter \cite{DBLP:journals/corr/abs-2211-10435,DBLP:journals/corr/abs-2302-00618} or a search engine \cite{DBLP:journals/corr/abs-2112-09332}, in an attempt to offload sub-tasks to more qualified experts, or to enrich the input context for LLMs by providing more relevant information.

 Retrieval augmentation is a mainstream direction to connect LLMs to the external world.
-Previous retrieval-augmented LMs \cite{DBLP:conf/eacl/IzacardG21,DBLP:conf/acl/ShaoH22} typically receive retrieved knowledge in a passive way; in other words, knowledge is retrieved based on the task inputs without LMs' intervention.
-As it is difficult for a retriever to capture relevance, especially in the zero-shot setting, recent work shows a shift towards having LLMs actively involved in retrieval to improve relevance modeling, i.e., to provide a specific context for retrieval with model generations (e.g., generated search queries \cite{DBLP:journals/corr/abs-2112-09332,DBLP:journals/corr/abs-2210-03350,DBLP:journals/corr/abs-2210-03629}, partial generation \cite{DBLP:journals/corr/abs-2212-10509}, or forward-looking sentences \cite{DBLP:journals/corr/abs-2305-06983}).
+Previous retrieval-augmented LMs \cite{DBLP:conf/eacl/IzacardG21,DBLP:conf/acl/ShaoH22} typically receive retrieved knowledge in a passive way: knowledge is retrieved based on the task inputs without LMs' intervention.
+As it is difficult for a retriever to capture relevance, especially in the zero-shot setting, recent work shows a shift towards having LLMs actively involved in retrieval to improve relevance modeling, e.g., to provide a specific context for retrieval with model generations (e.g., generated search queries \cite{DBLP:journals/corr/abs-2112-09332,DBLP:journals/corr/abs-2210-03350,DBLP:journals/corr/abs-2210-03629}, partial generation \cite{DBLP:journals/corr/abs-2212-10509}, or forward-looking sentences \cite{DBLP:journals/corr/abs-2305-06983}). \citet{DBLP:journals/corr/abs-2212-14024} proposed a DSP programming framework that supports various retrieval-augmented methods.

-While recent work interleaves retrieval with generation when completing a single output, such a structured workflow may reduce the flexibility in generation \cite{DBLP:journals/corr/abs-2210-03629}.
+Recent work interleaves retrieval with generation when completing a single output.
+Such a structured workflow may reduce the flexibility in generation \cite{DBLP:journals/corr/abs-2210-03629}.
 I\textsc{ter}-R\textsc{et}G\textsc{en} avoids interrupting generation with retrieval, but iterates retrieval and generation, i.e., to leverage the complete generation from the previous iteration to retrieve more relevant information which helps improve generation in the next iteration.
 I\textsc{ter}-R\textsc{et}G\textsc{en} also has the advantage of processing all retrieved knowledge as a whole during the generation process, and is conceptually simpler and easier-to-implement, while being empirically strong in multi-hop question answering, fact verification, and commonsense reasoning.